 As for all antibodies, aggregation can affect immunogenicity and therapeutic efficacy of an ADC.
 ADCs with high DARs are more prone to aggregation due to the hydrophobic nature of payloads.

 % FREE DRUG

 ADC’s payloads are highly potent and could not be delivered as mono-therapy.
-In order to ensure safety, % free drug should be as low as possible.
+In order to ensure safety, the % free drug should be as low as possible.

 Conjugation strategies for antibody-drug conjugate development

-Conjugation strategy remains an essential question when developing an ADC because it directly influences the drug-antibody ratio (DAR) as well as the DAR distribution.
+Conjugation strategy remains an essential consideration when developing an ADC because it directly influences the drug-antibody ratio (DAR) as well as the DAR distribution.
 Here is an overview of the coupling methods currently used for antibody-drug conjugate production.

-The use of natural amino acids for conjugation is an attractive solution as it does not request any antibody engineering.
+The use of natural amino acids for conjugation is an attractive solution as it does not require any antibody engineering.
 Conjugation occurs via solvent accessible lysine or cysteine residues which contain reactive primary amines or thiols, respectively.
 DAR and DAR distribution can be better controlled for cysteine coupling due to the lower occurrence of accessible cysteine residues in the antibody structure.

 Site-specific conjugation offers an even more controlled alternative.
 This conjugation method can use genetic engineering in order to introduce free cysteine residues to the antibody structure.

 Site-specific coupling can also be obtained using enzymatic conjugation on native or engineered antibodies.
 Sortase A or transglutaminase are examples of enzymes able to modify the antibody in a site-specific manner.

 Examples of engineering of the conserved N-glycan from the Fc region are also available in the literature using galactosyltransferase.